 The custody process

-Maybe.
-In Kansas, you can ask for temporary custody, residency, and/or parenting time as part of an emergency or temporary protection from abuse order.1 However, the judge will not change an existing order of legal custody, residency, visitation or parenting time unless there is sworn testimony at a hearing that convinces a judge that there is a good cause or reason to do so.2
+You can also ask for temporary custody, residency, and/or parenting time as part of an emergency or temporary protection from abuse order.2 However, the judge will not change an existing order of legal custody, residency, visitation or parenting time unless there is sworn testimony at a hearing that convinces a judge that there is a good cause or reason to do so.3

 How will a judge make a decision about legal custody, residency, and parenting time?

 A judge will make a custody, residency, or parenting time order based on what s/he thinks is in the best interest of the child.
-This is a list of some factors that a judge must consider when making a decision - however, these are not the only things the judge will consider.
-Anything else that is “relevant” should be considered as well:
+The judge must consider the following factors:

 - each parent’s role and involvement with the minor child before and after separation of the parents;

-- what type of custody and residency the child wants (if the child is of sufficient age and maturity);
+- what type of custody and residency the child wants, if the child is of sufficient age and maturity to offer an opinion;

 - what type of custody and residency the child’s parents want;